iyanski/softenstress/content/blog/The-Secrets-of-the-Mediterranean-Diet-for-Liver-Health-Silymarin/index.md

 ---
-title: "The Secrets of the Mediterranean Diet for Liver Health"
+title: "The Secrets of the Mediterranean Diet for Liver Health: Silymarin"
 date: "2023-08-07T23:10:50.323Z"
 description: "The Mediterranean diet is hailed globally for its myriad health benefits ranging from promoting heart health to aiding weight loss.
 A lesser-known, but equally important aspect of this diet is its potential for liver purification."
 ---